CedricChnfr/portfolio/_posts/Courses/Course-Cloud-Edge/2024-10-03-course-cloud-edge.markdown

 categories: jekyll update
 ---

-# Cloud and Edge Computing
+# PARTIE B : DESCRIPTIVE PART

 ## 1. Introduction
 This course explores the fundamental concepts of cloud computing and edge computing.
 The goal is to illustrate how virtualization and distributed computing models provide large-scale services tailored to specific needs such as low latency, flexibility, and efficient resource management.